 Utilizing Artificial Intelligence (AI) for Career Development

+The rise of Artificial Intelligence (AI) offers powerful tools to boost productivity and support your career exploration, internship search, or job applications.
 On this page, you’ll find resources to help you use AI models effectively in your career journey.
 As AI platforms advance, our recommendations may change, so check back regularly for the latest guidance.
 Use this community to learn different ways that you can utilize AI tools for your own career journey!

 Remember: While AI platforms are powerful tools, it is not a replacement for your creativity and critical thinking.
 AI tools can provide ideas and insights, but it is important to evaluate the outputs critically.
 It is important to note that some Large Language Models and AI tools train on user data.
 We recommend turning off data training if possible and being aware of what types of information you are uploading into your AI tool of choice.
 Consider redacting or removing any sensitive information before uploading to any AI tool.